jheckel-dev/employee-tracker/README.md

 - I attempted to make a database with a series of tables to keep track of some employee information for an office inclusing their roles and ids.

 ## Installation
-- fork repo
+- clone repo
 - npm i dependencies
-- navigate into sql file and source the db
+- navigate into sql folder and source the schema
 - npm start

 ## Features